 High school student Carrie White is ostracized by her peers in this film … just like Merlot was totally victimized by Paul Giamatti’s character, Miles, in the film Sideways: “… if anyone orders Merlot, I’m leaving.
 I am not drinking any [expletive] Merlot!”
 After this seemingly harmless line, sales of Merlot took a dive.
 Unlike Carrie White, Merlot regained its reputation without a murderous rampage.
 Our choice for this film has to be Merlot, which happens to pair well with pulled pork sandwiches.
 Just sayin’.

 The wine you choose to pair with The Exorcist should be a real head-turner.
 After all, this story is based on the classic battle between good and evil (and a girl who can legit turn her head 360 degrees).
-How about a little fire and ice action with our Fissata Red and our Fissata Blonde?
-Both offer a gentle effervescence, but their sweetness levels are different (Fissata Red is sweeter!).
+How about a little fire and ice action with our sparkly Fissata Red and our Pajama Drama Malvasia Bianca.
+Both are sweet, but at varying levels (Fissata Red is sweeter!).
 Put them to the test and find out which wine comes out on top—red or white?
 Pair with something sweet for good measure, like vanilla ice cream.

 Someone very close to me is probably possessed and needs an exorcism.
 Father Karras, it’s my little girl.Chris MacNeil, The Exorcist